Britney Spears’s conservatorship is back in court — and back in the public eye

-Judge Brenda Penny ruled on Thursday afternoon that Bessemer Trust, the financial office that Spears requested replace her father as conservator of her estate, will co-manage her finances alongside Jamie Spears, and set another hearing date of March 17.
+Judge Brenda Penny ruled on Thursday afternoon that Bessemer Trust, the financial office that Spears requested replace her father as conservator of her estate, will co-manage her finances alongside Jamie Spears, and set another hearing for March 17.

 In the days since the Feb.
 5 release of “Framing Britney Spears,” the documentary devoted to explaining the prolonged and controversial conservatorship, a number of prominent media figures from the 1990s and 2000s have come under renewed scrutiny.
 Viewers of the documentary have condemned journalists and jokesters alike for their comments to and about Spears years ago — about her sexuality, her mental health, her parenting — which now in hindsight seem invasive, rude and often downright disrespectful, while other celebrities have been retrospectively commended for their compassion and insight at the time.
 Meanwhile, the people closest to Spears have used the documentary’s popularity as an opportunity to make the rare public statement about her conservatorship.